BEAST2-Dev/hmc/_pages/hmc/Priors/KappaPrior.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Rate Kappa Prior
+title: BEAST 2 Help Me Choose Kappa prior
 tags: []
 ---

-## Kappa Prior
+## Kappa prior

 The kappa parameter of the HKY model (Hasegawa et al, 1985) represents how large transition rates are when all transversion rates are set to 1.
 Since this is a rate parameter, a distribution with a range from 0 upwards is appropriate.